 With this activity, we cover a lot of Montessori foundations: practical life, fine motor skills and creating a beautiful environment within the home.
 These skills encourage independence, concentration, and coordination and give your children the chance to work together as a team.

 Our kids really love it for the hands-on crafty nature of it.
-They are 3 and a half and 5 so it’s really an activity for pre-k and older toddlers.
+They are 3 and a half and 5 so it’s really an activity for pre-k to elementary kids.
 They will need to pour water from heavy pitchers and cut with sharp tools so be extra attentive with this activity.

 - Uncut flowers (with thin stems)